Tommy Crook

-Tommy Crook is an American guitarist who lives in Tulsa, Oklahoma.
+Thomas Paul Crook (February 16, 1944 – February 4, 2026) was an American guitarist who lived in Tulsa, Oklahoma.
 He was inducted into the Oklahoma Music Hall of Fame in 2007.

+Background

+Crook was born in Tulsa, Oklahoma, on February 16, 1944.
+He began playing guitar at the age of four and by the age ten had started appearing on local television in Tulsa.
+He was the father of three children: Aimee L. Crook (born 1964), Thomas H. Crook (born 1966) and Kaycie Crook (born 1975).
+Crook became a grandfather in January 1997.

+Crook died on February 4, 2026, at the age of 81.

 Professional career

 Crook played fingerstyle.
 He replaced the lower two strings on his Gibson switchmaster with bass strings, allowing him to create the impression of playing bass and guitar simultaneously.

-Crook has played with many artists including J.J.
-Cale, Chet Atkins, Merle Haggard and Leon Russell.
+He played with many artists including J.J.
+Cale, Chet Atkins, Merle Haggard, and Leon Russell.

-Personal information

-Crook was born in Tulsa, Oklahoma, on February 16, 1944.
-He began playing guitar at the age of four and by the age ten had started appearing on local television in Tulsa.
-He became the father of Kaycie Crook on September 4, 1975.
-He became the grandfather of Ashleigh Brazell on January 28, 1997.